Social media is so much more than a trend.

-Social media is now an essential tool for the modern-day digital marketer, and in 2021 there are A LOT of options to implement into your strategy.
+Social media is now an essential tool for the modern-day digital marketer, and in 2022 there are many options to implement into your strategy.

-With 39% of Australian social media users following businesses or brands on social media, it is imperative to ensure the platform you are using will meet your marketing objectives and not burning out.
+With 39% of Australian social media users following businesses or brands on social media, it is imperative to ensure the platform you are using will meet your marketing objectives and not burn you out.

 Each social site serves different purposes and targets other markets.
 That is why we have broken down the lesser utilised (but still popular) social media sites.
 That way, you can make an informed decision about which platform(s) is best suited to your business goals.

 What: YouTube is a video-sharing service that allows users to create, watch and share videos.
-Successful content on YouTube includes educational, product reviews, unboxing, tutorials, video game walkthroughs and comedy skits.
+Successful content on YouTube includes educational, product reviews, unboxing, tutorials, video game walkthroughs, comedy skits, and more.

-What: Instagram is an app that allows users to share both photos and video.
-Other features include Instagram Stories (much like Snapchat), Instagram TV (a YouTube-like experience but with vertical video) and Instagram Reels (15-second multi-clip videos with audio, effects, and new creative tools).
+What: Instagram is an app that allows users to share both photos and videos.
+Other features include Instagram Stories (much like Snapchat) and Instagram Reels (15-second multi-clip videos with audio, effects, and new creative tools similar to TikTok).

 What: TikTok is a short-form, video-sharing platform where users shoot, edit, create and share videos on any topic.
-The platform emphasises rawness and creativity with the addition of filters, music, animation and special effects.
+The platform emphasises rawness and creativity with filters, music, animation and special effects.

 What: Snapchat is a popular messaging app that allows users to send pictures, videos and messages that self-destruct to individuals or groups of people.
 Because, according to Snapchat, “Life’s more fun when you live in the moment!”

 Why: While there are newer and flashier social networks, you shouldn’t count Snapchat out just yet.
-As of October 2020, Snapchat had 249 million daily active users globally, which was an increase of 20.5% from 2019.
+As of October 2021, Snapchat had 538 million active users.

-As a platform that caters to Gen Z and young millennials, it was found that Snapchatters are 20% more likely to make purchases on a mobile device and 60% more likely to make impulse purchases.
+Snapchat can also be an excellent option for us in the eCommerce space.
+As a platform that caters to Gen Z and younger millennials, it was found that Snapchatters are 20% more likely to make purchases on a mobile device and 60% more likely to make impulse purchases.

 What: Pinterest is a visual discovery engine where users can ‘pin’ ideas such as food, decor, art, fashion, wedding, travel and much more.

-Why: According to data released in 2019, Pinterest has 322 million active users.
-97% of queries on Pinterest are unbranded, meaning users are not searching for a particular brand.
-Instead, they are seeking inspiration and innovation.
-This means the platform is perfect for brands looking to be discovered.
+Why: 97% of queries on Pinterest are unbranded, meaning users are not searching for a particular brand.
+Instead, they are seeking inspiration and innovation, making the platform an excellent choice for brands looking to be discovered.

 What: Keeping up to date with trends, news, and conversations is the primary purpose of this platform.
 It’s all about keeping informed and being a part of the discussion.
 The challenge of Twitter is being interesting and creative in just 280 characters.

-Why: As of the first quarter of 2020, Twitter has 166 million monetizable daily active users.
-On average, users access Twitter 23 times a week.
-Which, according to the Yellow Social Media Report, is the fourth most accessed social media platform in Australia.
+According to the Yellow Social Media Report, on average, users access Twitter 23 times a week.
 The type of content that works best on this platform is easily digestible, for example, text, articles, listicles, quotes and images (images perform better than video on Twitter).